About This Blog

 7. “Business in the front, party in the back”

 Zappos doesn’t pay high salaries, but they do put high effort into building a work culture where people want to keep on working.
 Zappos is in business, and in Las Vegas, for the long term.
-They’ve adopted the African proverb: “If you want to go quickly, go alone.
+This service pilosophy reflects an African proverb: “If you want to go quickly, go alone.
 If you want to go far, go together.”

 8. “It’s not my job to fix your attitude.”

-Which of these quotes and notes resonates most strongly for you?
+Which of these service quotes and notes resonates most strongly for you?